Skip to Content

 If you or a loved one sustained injuries in a construction fall, please know that Kornfeld Law is here for you.
 Our head attorney, Rob Kornfeld, has nearly 40 years of experience advocating on behalf of injured construction workers and those injured as the result of others’ negligent actions.
 Let us put our experience, skills, and knowledge to work for you.

-Contact our Seattle construction accident attorneys at (425) 657-5255 to get started with a free consultation.
+Contact our Kirkland construction accident attorneys at (425) 657-5255 to get started with a free consultation.